Dynamical discontinuities in repeated weak measurements revealed by complex weak values: Protocol presentation

-where $\hat{O}_S$ acts on the system and $\hat{O}_A$ on the meter.\\ After the interaction, the system is post-selected onto the state $\ket{\psi_f}$.
-The meter state $\hat{\rho}_A^f$ after applying once the weak measurement protocol is obtained via the application of the following Kraus operator $\hat{K}$ to the initial meter state:
+After the interaction, the system is post-selected onto the state $\ket{\psi_f}$.
+The meter state $\hat{\rho}_A^f$ after applying once the weak measurement protocol is obtained via the application of the Kraus operator $\hat{K}$ to the initial meter state:

 where $\hat{K}$ is, in general, non-unitary and, to first order in $g$, can be expressed as

 where